 Creating Relationships with Kids – II

-We might call them during the day just to see how things are going.
+We might call them during the day to see how things are going.
 We could stop by their desk or maybe have lunch with them.
-But most importantly, just to get even to that point we listen to them.
-We hear them through when they express their crazy ideas, we support them by being positive.
+But most importantly, to get even to that point, we listen to them.
+We hear them through when they express their crazy ideas; we support them positively.
 It is the same with our kids.
-When they express an idea that seems to need some additional work, you can say, ‘How can we tweak that a bit to make it work?’
-Rather than saying, that is crazy, you can’t do that, that won’t work.
+When they speak an idea that seems to need some additional work, you can say, ‘How can we tweak that a bit to make it work?’
+Rather than saying, that is crazy; you can’t do that, that won’t work.